 By Magda Panaotsopoulou

-The 7.5 billion euros is the first payment since 2015 as Greece tackles debt of 320 billion euros ($360 billion).Anadolu Agency website contains only a portion of the news stories offered to subscribers in the AA News Broadcasting System (HAS), and in summarized form.
+Almost 30,000 of the refugees are in northern Greece; 9,440 of them are in Idomeni camp.Anadolu Agency website contains only a portion of the news stories offered to subscribers in the AA News Broadcasting System (HAS), and in summarized form.
 Please contact us for subscription options.